 We will provide value to our community by:

-- Encouraging sharing of best practices in the business analysis space
+- Encouraging the sharing of best practices in the business analysis space

 - Providing additional opportunities for professional development